sweetrb/life_java/README.md

 # Conway's game of LIFE implimented in java

-This appliction was developed to execute in a text mode linux environment.
+This application was developed to execute in a text mode linux environment.

 It uses two escape sequences to control Text mode screen IO;